 FIRMS was developed to provide near real-time active fire data to natural resource managers who face challenges obtaining timely satellite-derived fire information.
-Active fire data are made available within three hours of satellite overpass from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument on board the Aqua and Terra satellites and the Visible Infrared Imaging Radiometer Suite (VIIRS) instrument on board the joint NASA/NOAA Suomi National Polar-orbiting Partnership (Suomi-NPP) satellite and the NOAA-20 satellite via LANCE.
+Active fire data are made available within three hours of satellite observation from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument on board the Aqua and Terra satellites and the Visible Infrared Imaging Radiometer Suite (VIIRS) instrument on board the joint NASA/NOAA Suomi National Polar-orbiting Partnership (Suomi-NPP) satellite and the NOAA-20 satellite via LANCE.

 Near Real-Time Data